simplesamlphp/simplesamlphp/docs/simplesamlphp-reference-idp-hosted.md

     A scope can either be a domain name or a regular expression matching a number of domains.

-`userid.attribute`
-:   The attribute name of an attribute which uniquely identifies
-    the user.
-This attribute is used if SimpleSAMLphp needs to generate a persistent unique identifier for the user.
-This option can be set in both the IdP-hosted and the SP-remote metadata.
-The value in the SP-remote metadata has the highest priority.
-The default value is `eduPersonPrincipalName`.

 SAML 2.0 options
 ----------------